-It’s no secret that I like being comfy on trail, and I’m willing to tote along a couple extra pounds to improve my outdoor experience.
-That’s why I never hike without my Helinox Chair Zero.
+We like being comfy on trail.
+That’s why we never hike without our Chair Zero.
 Weighing in at a single pound, this compact, ultralight camp chair sets up in just seconds.
-No more searching for suitable rocks and stumps, this little chair provides a comfy seat anywhere on trail and in camp.
-I pull mine out for lunch breaks on trail, kicking back at viewpoints, and cooking and relaxing in camp.
-I can’t recommend this item enough—I love my chair! $120
+No more searching for rocks and stumps, this little chair provides a comfy seat anywhere on trail and in camp.
+We use ours for lunch breaks on trail, kicking back at viewpoints, and cooking and relaxing in camp.
+We can’t recommend this item enough!

-There’s nothing quite as refreshing on a hot summer day on trail as a big drink of icy-cold mountain stream water (after it’s been filtered, of course).
-But fill up a regular bottle or bladder with that icy-cold water and it doesn’t stay icy-cold for long—and drinking tepid water is just not quite as refreshing.
-That’s why I carry my icy-cold water in this 20-oz.
+There’s nothing quite as refreshing on a hot summer day on trail as a big drink of icy-cold mountain stream water.
+But fill a regular bottle with icy-cold water and it doesn’t stay icy-cold for long—and drinking tepid water is just not quite as refreshing.
+That’s why we carry this 20-oz.
 Insulated Bottle.
-Sure it weighs a few ounces more than a regular bottle, but it keeps my icy-cold water icy-cold and refreshing for more than eight hours!
-It also keeps my morning coffee steamy-hot for hours. $25
+Sure it weighs a few ounces more than a regular bottle, but it keeps our water icy-cold and refreshing for more than eight hours!

-An umbrella while hiking?
 Yeah, it may seem a bit foofy, but when slogging across mile after mile of scorching desert and lava beds where shade is scarce, it’s nice to carry some of your own.
-This summer, I added a Sunblock Umbrella to my gear kit and what a difference it makes.
-The exterior UPF-50 silver material reflects sun and heat, while the interior black material keeps things cool underneath.
-And since it weighs a scant 6 ounces, it’s a small concession for what can be a big reprieve from the sweltering summer sun.
-It works just as good in the rain, too! $45
+The Sun Block Umbrella features a UPF-50 silver exterior that reflects sun and heat, while the black interior material keeps things cool underneath.
+Weighing just 6 ounces, it’s a small concession for what can be a big reprieve from the sweltering summer sun.